Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Rúna has a long, 10-inch sword scar on her back, gained from being slashed by Agmundr.
 She has mostly recovered now, but sometimes she can still feel it.

 ## Personality
 Rúna is slightly introverted.
 She is bashful, easily flustered, and sometimes averts her eyes when talking to people she doesn't know well.
 But despite these traits, she isn't shy.
-She is curious, but she is reluctant to enter dark forests no matter how interesting it is.
+She is curious but reluctant to enter dark forests, no matter how interesting.

 Rúna has a small degree of perfectionism.
 However, her perfectionism isn't the "everything must be tidy" way.
 It's when she sometimes worries if she's done anything wrong, almost immediately after she does something.

 Sometimes, when not doing anything or listening to someone talk, Rúna would space out and start wondering about random things.

-Rúna's favorite food is roasted potatoes, especially those with salt.
+Rúna's favourite food is egg soup.
 When she's nervous, she fidgets with the hem of her clothing.

 ### Voice
 Rúna speaks informally with a slight stutter.
 Her natural voice is soft and light.